Rethinking business models for a thriving fashion industry

 thredUP sellers send in pre-loved clothes from any brand for free. thredUP then processes these items, carrying out quality inspection, itemisation, price analysis, storage and listing, so they can be resold.

 thredUP buyers enjoy access to an ever-changing assortment of high-quality, low price clothes from more than 35,000 brands.
+In 2021, thredUP reached a valuation of more than USD 1 billion.

-Keeping clothes in use for as long as possible is a central strategy of a circular economy for fashion.
+Keeping clothes in use for as long as possible is a central strategy of a for fashion.
 Analysis on the positive impact of re-commerce on the environment points to benefits across the whole spectrum of resources.

 thredUP estimated that if everyone in the US bought one item used instead of new in 2020 it would save: